Back to Incidents

 Incident Details

-Duration: 7h 45m
+Duration 7h 45m

-Affected Services: TOR Exit Nodes, Transit Services, Customer Traffic
+Affected Services TOR Exit Nodes, Transit Services, Customer Traffic

 Summary

-On June 20, 2025, AS214503 experienced a coordinated distributed denial-of-service (DDoS) attack primarily targeting r0cket’s TOR exit nodes.
-The attack originated primarily from AWS EC2 instances with secondary attack vectors from Hetzner infrastructure.
-The DDoS attack traffic from AWS peaked at 15.24 Gbit/s (95th percentile) and caused elevated packet loss up to 20% due to a misconfigured BGP Multi-Exit Discriminator (MED) that prevented optimal traffic engineering during the incident.
+On June 20, 2025, AS214503 experienced a coordinated distributed denial-of-service (DDoS) attack primarily targeting TOR exit nodes.
+The attack originated from AWS EC2 instances with secondary attack vectors from Hetzner infrastructure.
+The incident began at 17:00 UTC and was fully resolved at 00:45 UTC, lasting 7 hours and 45 minutes.

 Impact

-- Primary Target: r0cket TOR exit nodes
+• Primary Target: TOR exit nodes operated by AS214503

-- Attack Vectors:
+• Attack Vectors:

-- Primary: AWS EC2 instances (15.24 Gbit/s peak, several factors above baseline)
+• Primary: AWS EC2 instances (15.24 Gbit/s peak, several factors above baseline)

-- Secondary: Hetzner infrastructure (2x baseline traffic)
+• Secondary: Hetzner infrastructure (2x baseline traffic)

-- DDoS Volume: 15.24 Gbit/s (95th percentile, AWS traffic only)
+• DDoS Volume: 15.24 Gbit/s (95th percentile, AWS traffic only)

-- Packet Loss: Up to 20% during peak attack periods
+• Packet Loss: Up to 20% during peak attack periods

-- Geographic Scope: Global impact across all transit services
+• Geographic Scope: Global impact across all transit services

 Timeline (All times UTC)